NotNoelChannel/termux-desktop/README.md

 Log file is /data/data/com.termux/files/home/.vnc/localhost:1.log
 ```

-### Uninstallation
+### Uninstall

-If you ever want to uninstall Termux Desktop, just run `setup.sh` with *--uninstall* option.
+If you'd like to uninstall Termux Desktop, just run `setup.sh` with *--uninstall* option.
 Just keep the `setup.sh` script and delete the cloned repository to save space.
-I'll create a separate uninstaller script later.
-The command below will remove all the packages and delete all the config files it installed, including the changes you've made.
-So, Be careful there...
+The command below will remove all the packages and delete all the config files it installed, **including the changes you've made**.
 ```
 ./setup.sh --uninstall
 ```

 ***VNC Client***

 Now you need a VNC client app to connect to server.
-I'm using this Android VNC client: [VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).
+If you are on Android, it's recommended to use this client: [VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).
 You can use [TigerVNC](https://tigervnc.org/) if you're trying to connect to server by a computer (Windows or Linux).

 Determine port number on which VNC server listens.
 It can be calculated like this: 5900 + {display number}.
 So for display 'localhost:1' the port will be 5901. <br />